Michael Paycer - Astronomy Glossary

 • Radiant — The single point in the sky from which a meteor shower's streaks appear to spread.
 See Meteor Showers.

-• Red Giant — A large, cool, luminous late stage of a Sun-like star, such as Arcturus.
-See Arcturus.
+• Red Giant — A large, cool, luminous late stage of a Sun-like star, such as Arcturus; the Sun's fate in about five billion years.
+See Red Giants.

 • Retrograde — Backward motion — either a body's reverse spin (Venus) or a planet's apparent backward drift against the stars.
 See Venus.